 Mutual savings banks have their roots in philanthropy.
 The first mutual savings bank was organized by the Reverend Henry Duncan in Ruthwell, Scotland, more than 200 years ago.
-Mascoma Savings Bank was organized in 1899 by a group of individuals who “invested” small sums of money to capitalize Mascoma Savings Bank with no expectation of any personal financial return.
+Mascoma Bank was organized in 1899 by a group of individuals who “invested” small sums of money to capitalize Mascoma Bank with no expectation of any personal financial return.

 Mascoma Bank was the first mutual bank in either New Hampshire or Vermont to organize and fund a charitable foundation.
 Each year, Mascoma Bank contributes a portion of its earnings to the Mascoma Bank Foundation to fulfill approved grant requests received from our local communities.
 Since its establishment in 1988, the Mascoma Bank Foundation has contributed over $4.4 million to local nonprofit organizations.